 Students classified as Texas residents are entitled to out-of-district tuition rates, unless they live in the college’s tax district; see below.

 In-state residents of the Lee College tax district qualify for in-district tuition.
 Geographically, the tax district is found in those portions of Harris and Chambers counties served by the Goose Creek Consolidated Independent School District.
 Persons who live in this district, whether they own and/or lease property, are eligible.
-The documents described above for use in establishing Texas residency may also be requested to document residence in the tax district.
+See Residency Documentation page for a list of items that may be used to substantiate In-District Residency.

 Ad Valorem – For Tax District Property Owners Residing Elsewhere in Texas